postmillennium-MTB/wheel-comparison-widget2/README.md

 This widget lets you select a real hub from each axle standard, choose wheel size and spoke gauge, and see how the two builds compare across four structural metrics: lateral stiffness, lateral strength, radial strength, and buckling margin.
 All four are computed from the geometry you enter — not looked up from a table.

+The result the widget is built around — lateral strength, F_lat — is surfaced as a single headline verdict at the top of the comparison column ("157x12 wheel wins," followed by the percentage), with the raw kgf for both builds shown underneath it.
+Every other metric lives in the cards below, available but deliberately secondary; the point of the tool is that one number, and the layout says so.

+A **"Compare two at random"** button sits above the headline.
+It rolls one wheel size (25% chance each, applied to both sides so the size itself isn't a variable) and one hub per side from the full catalogue, resetting everything else — spoke gauge, spoke count, tension, rim properties — to default first, so the roll is always an apples-to-apples comparison of hub geometry alone.

 The intended audience is two groups who often want the same answer for different reasons: wheel builders and bike engineers who want to check the math, and riders trying to understand whether the 157 standard offers a meaningful structural advantage for their specific hub and build.

+---

+## Interface

+**Headline verdict.** The card at the top of the comparison column is the tool's focal point: which axle standard wins on lateral strength, by how much, and the two raw kgf values it's built from.
+Its color tracks whichever side won (amber for 148, blue for 157), and it restates the exact wheel size, spoke count, and DS tension it was computed under, so a screenshot of just that card is self-explanatory without the rest of the page.

+**Compare two at random.** Rerolls if it happens to land on the exact setup already on screen.
+The resulting comparison updates the shareable link like any manual change, so an interesting random pairing can be copied and sent as-is.

+**Secondary cards.** Radial strength, lateral stiffness, and tension balance are expanded by default. **Buckling margin is collapsed by default** — it's the metric readers reach for least often, so it starts out of the way and opens on tap.

+**Shareable link.** "Copy link" packs every current setting — both hubs, wheel sizes, spoke gauges, and any advanced rim/tension overrides — into the URL hash, so a copied link reproduces the exact comparison for whoever opens it.

 ---